Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 However, the medication may not work for all patients.
 While the Danish study found that alcoholics treated with exenatide showed brain changes, overall, they didn’t drink less on the drug, with the exception of the subset of patients who were obese.
 If semaglutide and related drugs are developed for addiction, they’re likely to be more effective for some patients than others.

-The development of GLP-1 analogs as anti-addiction medication may also founder on the harsh economics of drug development.
-Historically, addiction drugs haven't been very profitable for pharmaceutical companies, and those that have been developed, such as disulfiram (Antabuse) for alcoholism haven't been widely used.
+The development of GLP-1 analogs as anti-addiction medication faces significant challenges due to the financial constraints and limited profitability often associated with addiction treatment drugs.
+For example, drugs that have been developed for alcoholism such as disulfiram (Antabuse) haven't been widely used.
 According to the National Institute on Alcohol Abuse and Alcoholism, in 2021 just 5% of the 29 million Americans with alcohol use disorder took medication for the condition.
 Currently, no pharmaceutical companies are running trials investigating GLP-1 analogs for addiction.

 Resources: